 - you will be notified of every new post

-- follow us on social media – watch out for all our tips, hints and highlights.
+- you can follow us on social media – watch out for all our tips, hints and highlights.
 We are overflowing with inspiration at the moment so do follow us!
 We are Lunchbox World on all accounts, so it’s easy to find us.
-Scroll up top right to find all the links.
+Scroll up top right to find all the links

 And remember, if you do try any of the recipe ideas on Lunchbox World, make sure you tag us @lunchboxworld and use the hashtag #lunchboxworld on instagram so we can see all your amazing creations!